-MAKING your own floats can be an addictive hobby and there’s nothing quite like catching fish when using your own creation.
+Wanto make your own fishing float?
+It can be an addictive hobby and there’s nothing quite like catching fish when using your own creation.

 Here’s how to make a balsa waggler float which is ideal for fishing a few rod lengths out.

-1 To make the float you will need sanding sealer, 3 mm or 4 mm diameter balsa wood dowel, black and green paint, a razor knife, Araldite glue and emery paper, fluorescent paint, a bait drill and cocktail sticks.
+1 To make this kind of fishing float you will need sanding sealer, 3 mm or 4 mm diameter balsa wood dowel, black and green paint, a razor knife, Araldite glue and emery paper, fluorescent paint, a bait drill and cocktail sticks.

 2 Using the sharp knife cut a piece of the balsa dowel to length.
 This is normally 5 to 7 inches.
 The bait drill is then used to drill holes in both ends of the dowel to take parts of the cocktail sticks.